 Find the common thread

-Do you feel like you’ve moved around a lot in your career, whether its different sectors, roles or industries?
-To stop this being off-putting to hiring managers, you should try and find your common thread to focus on.
+Do you feel like you’ve moved around a lot in your career, whether it’s different sectors, roles or industries?
+To stop this from being off-putting to hiring managers, you should try and find your common thread to focus on.
 This is something that has been common in each of your previous roles/work.
 Allegra told us, after moving around in different digital sectors she sold herself to a hiring manager for having the common thread of ‘communication’ running through all of her previous roles.
 If they are looking for communication skills, evidence of using these in multiple environments will be seen as a good thing!

 You don’t need a degree in digital

 This has always been up for debate within the digital marketing industry.
 So many brilliant marketers are self-taught, finding success in their careers without going to university.
 But, on the flip side, many will argue that university was where they fell in love with digital.
 Words of wisdom from our panel – if you want to go to university and study something you love, go for it!
 But, not having a degree shouldn’t harm your chances of getting a job providing you do give yourself the opportunity to self learn and advance your skills.

 Looking for more top tips for starting out in digital? check out our guide: how to start a digital marketing career.